 Why it’s iconic: The history of the building plus the downtown setting make it a memorable place to stay in Missouri’s largest metro area.

 In downtown St. Louis, you’ll find 21c Museum Hotel, combining luxury lodging with contemporary art exhibitions right in the hotel.
-Historic Hotels

 Highlights: